 Recently, the company created a new data monetization platform, Spire, that helps those that buy ad space on its web properties.
 Often, these are travel, retail, and beauty brands.

-Specifically, the platform helps them reach the right consumers (i.e., those who expressed interest in content related to their products and services) with relevant, personalized messaging across channels.
+The platform helps them reach the right consumers (i.e., those who expressed interest in content related to their products) with relevant, personalized messaging across channels.

 By gaining direct access to Conde Nast’s “high-value audiences,” the marketers at its partner organizations can ensure consistently strong ROI from their advertising efforts.